 3] Clear the cache and cookies from your browser

-A lot of issues in your web browser can be fixed by clearing up cache and cookies from your browser including YouTube error 400.
+A lot of issues in your web browser can be fixed by clearing up cache and cookies from your browser.
 Bulked-up and older cache can deteriorate your web browser performance and cause errors like these.

-Here, I am going to mention steps to clear cache and cookies from the Chrome browser.
+Here, I will mention steps to clear cache and cookies from the Chrome browser.
 You can try similar steps for your preferred web browsers.

 - Go to the three-dot menu bar.